AP-NORC poll: Most say restrict abortion after 1st trimester

 David O’Steen, executive director of the National Right to Life Committee, said the findings suggest that abortion rights advocates are “way out of the public mainstream” to the extent that they support abortion access even late in pregnancy.

-But Dr. Daniel Grossman, an abortion rights advocate and reproductive health expert at the University of California, San Francisco, cited research showing that Americans viewed second-trimester abortions more empathetically when told about some of the reasons why women seek them.
+But Dr. Daniel Grossman, a professor of obstetrics and gynecology at the University of California, San Francisco, who supports abortion rights, cited research showing that Americans viewed second-trimester abortions more empathetically when told about some of the reasons why women seek them.

 These include time-consuming difficulties making arrangements with an abortion clinic and learning during the second trimester that the fetus would die or have severe disabilities due to abnormalities, Grossman said.